py-bbn

 Potential.

 Create virtual evidence.
 The values should be in the range [0, 1].
-The order of the evidences should correspond to the sorted values of the node/variable.
+The evidence order should correspond to the sorted domain values of the node or variable.

 Parameters: